redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

 So far we've just been getting on with the work, but we really ought to be tracking it carefully.
 Let's see how ADO can help us track the work.

-This project is currently configured to have the Boards use the "Basic" process - ADO offers several in-built flows so you may work with different terminology; [Azure offer more info on those here](https://learn.microsoft.com/en-us/azure/devops/boards/work-items/guidance/choose-process?view=azure-devops&tabs=agile-process#default-processes).
+This project is currently configured to have the Boards use the "Agile" process - ADO offers several in-built flows so you may work with different terminology; [Azure offer more info on those here](https://learn.microsoft.com/en-us/azure/devops/boards/work-items/guidance/choose-process?view=azure-devops&tabs=agile-process#default-processes).

 Go to "Boards" and raise a new "Work Item" of type "Issue".
 Give yourself a simple task, such as "Change the text on the homepage".